Kathleen Burke Hale: Personal life and legacy

 Kathleen Burke married three times.
 Her first husband was manufacturer Frederick Forrest Peabody; they married in 1920 and he died in 1927.
-She was only briefly married to her second husband, John Reginald McKean, in 1929; he died in a car accident nine days after their wedding.
+She was only briefly married to her second husband, John Reginald McLean, in 1929; he died in a car accident nine days after their wedding.
 In 1930 she married her third husband, diplomat Girard Van Barkaloo Hale.
 They lived in Montecito.
 She died in 1958, a month after her third husband, in New York.
 There is a large collection of her papers in the Santa Barbara Historical Museum's Gledhill Library.

 Her home in Montecito, Villa Solana, became the headquarters of the Fund for the Republic, and its successor, the Center for the Study of Democratic Institutions.
 Her property Eagle Ranch near Atascadero remains a wildlife preserve, administered by the Land Conservancy of San Luis Obispo County.
-In 2017, "De Santa Barbara à Maillé… les Hale, 1886-1958" was an exhibit about Hale and her third husband, at the historical museum in Maillé.
+In 2017, "De Santa Barbara à Maillé... les Hale, 1886–1958" was an exhibit about Hale and her third husband, at the historical museum in Maillé.